DP-3T/bt-measurements/linkability.md

 > user around, or have an extensive network of Bluetooth scanners across a
 > wide geography, capable of constantly observing the device throughout the
 > day to execute this attack.

+Google also provides more details about MAC/RPI rotations and upcoming mitigations in their FAQ under [Bridging MAC/RPI rotations](https://github.com/google/exposure-notifications-internals/blob/main/en-risks-and-mitigations-faq.md#bluetooth-based-tracking).

 ## Our experiments